MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/Providers/Environment-Provider.md

  Each environment variable is an instance of the System.Collections.DictionaryEntry class.
 The name of the variable is the dictionary key.
 The value of the environment variable is the dictionary value.

  The Environment provider exposes its data store in the Env: drive.
-To work with environment variables, change your location to the Env: drive \("set\-location env:"\), or work from another Windows PowerShell drive.
+To work with environment variables, change your location to the Env: drive ("set-location env:"), or work from another Windows PowerShell drive.
 To reference an environment variable from another location, use the Env: drive name in the path.

- The Environment provider supports all the cmdlets that contain the Item noun except for [Invoke\-Item &#91;m2&#93;](Invoke-Item.md).
-And, it supports the [Get\-Content &#91;m2&#93;](Get-Content.md) and [Set\-Content &#91;m2&#93;](Set-Content.md) cmdlets.
+ The Environment provider supports all the cmdlets that contain the Item noun except for [Invoke-Item](..\..\Microsoft.PowerShell.Management\Invoke-Item.md).
+And, it supports the [Get-Content](..\..\Microsoft.PowerShell.Management\Get-Content.md) and [Set-Content](..\..\Microsoft.PowerShell.Management\Set-Content.md) cmdlets.
 However, it does not support the cmdlets that contain the ItemProperty noun, and it does not support the Filter parameter in any cmdlet.

  Environment variables must conform to the usual naming standards.
-Additionally, the name cannot include the equal sign \(\=\).
+Additionally, the name cannot include the equal sign (=).

  Changes to the environment variables affect the current session only.
-To save the changes, add the changes to the Windows PowerShell profile, or use [Export\-Console &#91;m2&#93;](Export-Console.md) to save the current session.
+To save the changes, add the changes to the Windows PowerShell profile, or use [Export-Console](..\Export-Console.md) to save the current session.

 ## CAPABILITIES
  ShouldProcess